• Skip to primary navigation

 Notes

-• Butter: Salted butter can be used in place of unsalted butter.
-If you use salted butter, you don’t need to add additional salt.
+• Butter: If you use salted butter, you don’t need to add additional salt.

 • Flour: Heat treating the flour is a precautionary step to kill off any existing bacteria.
-It is option but recommended.
+It is optional but recommended.
+To heat treat it using the oven, spread flour on a baking sheet and bake at 350°F for 5 minutes.
+Give flour a stir then set it aside for a couple of minutes to cool down.

 • Boxed Brownie Mix: You can make this recipe with boxed brownie mix.
 It’s a good idea to heat treat the boxed mix the same way you would heat treat flour.
 Add the heat treated boxed brownie mix to the melted butter then add the milk and chocolate chips.

-• Chocolate chips: Instead of chocolate chips, use white chocolate chips, butterscotch chips, peanut butter chips, mini chocolate chips or even chopped chocolate!
+• Chocolate chips: Instead of chocolate chips, use white chocolate chips, butterscotch chips, peanut butter chips, mini chocolate chips, chopped chocolate, M&Ms, Reese’s Pieces, and Reese’s Peanut Butter Cups, nuts or sprinkles.

-• Storage: Store leftover brownie batter in airtight container in the refrigerator for up to 5 days.
-You can freeze edible brownie batter for up to 3 months.
-Leave it on the counter to allow it to come to room temperature.
+• Storage: Store leftover brownie batter in airtight container in the refrigerator for up to 5 days or freeze for up to 3 months.

 • Nutrition: The nutrition information provided is an estimate.
 The calorie accuracy is not guaranteed.